KwintenP/combine-reducers-enhanced/README.md

 let store: Store = new Store(enhancedRootReducer);
 ```

+### Using with @ngrx/store 4+

-### The description above can be used with older versions of @ngrx/store or standard redux implementations.
+The description above can be used with older versions of @ngrx/store or standard redux implementations.
 In that scenario, the enhancedRootReducer will be a function.
 The newer version of @ngrx/store however expects an `ActionReducerMap`.
 You can get this by passing a flag false as a second parameter to the function like this:

 ```javascript
 import {combineReducersEnhanced} from "combine-reducers-enhanced";